 A Life Fulfilled — Charles Berkowitz’s touching multimedia report on the life of Teddy Berger-Greer, a four-year-old with a rare cancer called neuroblastoma.
 The story started as a short piece for Oakland North, and became a piece for the Creativist.

-As the economy sinks, homeless people move onto abandoned boats — Amina Waheed investigates an economic phenomenon happening in Oakland’s marina community.
+As the economy sinks, homeless people move onto abandoned boats — Amina Waheed investigates an economic phenomenon happening in Oakland’s marina community, a story reprinted by the East Bay Express.

 Oakland North’s Race to the Airport — in order to test the premise of Oakland’s new “BART to OAK” airport connector (that a BART train will get you there faster) we staged our own test.
 Four racers, traveling by bus, BART, bike and car had to make it from Bakesale Betty to the airport — while carrying a Thanksgiving pumpkin pie.
 Who would make it there fastest, and with the most intact pie?